wttech/Slice/README.md

 Interested in details?
 Read about [Slice concepts](https://cognifide.atlassian.net/wiki/display/SLICE/Slice+concepts+-+4.3) and [how it works internally](https://cognifide.atlassian.net/wiki/pages/viewpage.action?pageId=18579473) on our Wiki.

-### Mapping resources into Java objects
+### Mapping resources to Java objects

-Slice allows you to map a resource into plain Java object.
+Slice allows you to map a resource to a plain Java object.
 It's annotation-driven, very easy to use and fully extensible, so you can write your own ways of mapping if a set of available features is not enough for your needs.
 Slice supports mapping of:
- * simple properties (String, Long, Boolean, etc) into primitives and objects
+ * simple properties (`String`, `Long`, `Boolean`, etc.) into primitives and objects
  * simple properties into enums.
- * multi-value properties into arrays or lists
+ * multi-value properties to arrays or lists
- * child resources into a Java object or list of objects
+ * child resources to a Java object or list of objects
  * nested resources/classes hierarchy

-The following code snippet demonstrates all above features in one model.
-It's simple - just annotate a class with @SliceResource and its fields with @JcrProperty to get auto mapping of resource properties to class fields:
+The following code snippet demonstrates all of the above features in one model.
+It's simple - just annotate a class with `@SliceResource` and its fields with `@JcrProperty` to get auto mapping of resource properties to class fields:

 ```java
 @SliceResource